flsworld/comment-rick-n-morty/README.md

    ```sh
    docker-compose up --build -d
    ```
-4. Documentation should now be accessible at
+4. Documentation with all details about available routes should now be accessible at
    ```
    0.0.0.0:8000/docs
    ```